lawvs/lawvs.github.io/source/_posts/2024-03-07_How VSCode Language Detection Works.md

 To run models in the node/browser, the VSCode team uses Tensorflow.js.
 They load the pre-trained model and encapsulated it into the [vscode-languagedetection](https://github.com/microsoft/vscode-languagedetection) package.

 Moreover, to further enhance the precision of language detection further, VSCode employs a private library named `vscode-regexp-languagedetection`.
-This improve the accuracy by checking the files recently opened in your workspace.
+After checking its compressed release package, I found that it also has a built-in model.
+Improve the model's accuracy by checking the files that were recently opened in your workspace.

+After carefully studying the working principle of VSCode language detection, I created an open source repository, [Guesslang Worker](https://github.com/lawvs/guesslang-worker), which can run the language detection model on the browser.
+Everyone is welcome to use it.

 ## Details